-Streaming is much more demanding than you might think and find a software that doesn’t put as much of a strain on your CPU is ideal.
+Streaming is much more demanding than you might think, and find a software that doesn’t put as much of a strain on your CPU is ideal.
 Generally speaking, the lighter and better coded the software is, the better of you are.

-Once again we will recommend Open Broadcaster Software as the least CPU demanding option which is just one of the many reasons it is so popular.
+Once again, we will recommend Open Broadcaster Software as the least CPU demanding option, which is just one of the many reasons it is so popular.
 SLOBS is also really good and probably in the same tier in this department.

 However, if you don’t have a powerful gaming PC, then you will likely experience CPU issues even with the best broadcasters out there.
 If that is the case, we do recommend you upgrade your computer altogether.
 You could try just to upgrade your CPU or maybe even get a CPU cooler, and this might be enough if your current PC has room for upgrades.

 Luckily your internet connection is something you can test beforehand.
-If you happen to be among the unlucky gamers that can’t get a strong enough connection in your area, then you might want to consider looking for a strong gaming router to enhance what connection you have.
+If you happen to be among the unlucky gamers that can’t get a strong enough connection in your area, then you might want to consider looking for a reliable gaming router to enhance what connection you have.

 Overlays & Applications

 Having a professional overlay is one of the most important things to get done if you want to start streaming.
 It is also essential to choose a software that is compatible with most big Twitch streaming applications such as Streamlabs.
-Luckily Streamlab works perfectly fine with the three options but is mostly made for OBS and obviously their own software, SLOBS.
+Luckily Streamlab works perfectly fine with the three options but is mostly made for OBS and their software, SLOBS.

 For overlays and other streaming applications, I always recommend Streamlabs first and foremost.
-It is exceptionally user-friendly, free and has everything you need in one.
+It is exceptionally user-friendly, free, and has everything you need in one.

 This software from 2014 is an exciting one as it not only brings a decently high-quality broadcaster but also one of the best recording software the market has to offer.
 Shadowplay is exceptionally intuitive to use and has a LOT of premium features despite being entirely free.

-One of the better-paid options on the market right now is Gameshow live streamer which feels much like Streamlabs OBS as it includes a lot of applications, overlays and such which is usually downloaded from a third party.
+One of the better-paid options on the market right now is Gameshow live streamer, which feels much like Streamlabs OBS as it includes a lot of applications, overlays, and such which is usually downloaded from a third party.